maansidesai/WIRED-2024-Paris/README.md

 ```

 ## Datasets we will be using to demonstrate preprocessing intracranial data and plotting evoked responses:
-1) Data collected from two pediatric sEEG patients in the Hamilton Lab [https://openneuro.org/datasets/ds004993/versions/1.0.2].
-This is 300 MB
+1) Data collected from three pediatric sEEG patients in the Hamilton Lab [https://openneuro.org/datasets/ds004993/versions/1.0.2].
+This is ~300 MB
 2) Berezutskaya iEEG and fMRI data from movie viewing [https://openneuro.org/datasets/ds003688/versions/1.0.7].
-This is 5GB
+This is 155 MB for one participant, and 15 GB for the whole dataset.

 ## List of notebooks
 ### 01_ieeg_preprocessing_MNE